Murugashankari Leo

-Murugashankari Leo is an accomplished Bharatanatyam artiste, teacher of Bharatantyam, theatre actor and research scholar.
-Bharatantyam is an ancient Indian classical dance form which is known for its beauty, grace and uniqueness.
-Murugashankari performs this art form Bharatanatyam, and has given many recitals across India and other countries.
-She runs an institution Kalai Koodam – Academy of Performing Arts in Chennai and Madurai, where training in Bharatanatyam is imparted.
-She is also trained in Carnatic music and Nattuvangam.
+Murugashankari Leo is an Indian dance tutor, theatric actor, and research scholar.

+She knows well how to instruct the Bharatantyam dance in Indian schools.
+This is an ancient Indian classical dance known for its beauty, grace and uniqueness.

+Murugashankari has performed this art for long and has performed it countless times across India and other countries.

+She runs the institution named Kalai Koodam – Academy of Performing Arts in Chennai and Madurai, where dance training in Bharatanatyam is taught.
+She is also trained in Carnatic music and the Nattuvangam dance.

-Shankari is also a trained Yoga Teacher of the Sivananda Tradition at the Meenakshi Ashram, Madurai.
+Murugashankari is also a trained Yoga Teacher of the Sivananda Tradition at the Meenakshi Ashram, Madurai.

 Early life

 Murugashankari hails from a family of artistes.
 Her father Leo Prabu is a veteran dramatist, Television Personality and a yesteryear actor in Tamil movies who has played pivotal roles in a number of Tamil films like Rendum Rendum Anju, Naan Mahaan Alla, Annae Annae, Paer Sollum Pillai etc. He is the recipient of ‘Kalaimamani’, the highest state award by the government of Tamil Nadu for Tamil Theater.
 His achievements as an actor is well known in Tamil Nadu, India.